TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-07-12-a-week-in-a-life-of-employed-open-source-developer.md

 ---
 id: 328
-title: "A Week in a Life of Employed Open&#8209;Source&nbsp;Developer"
+title: "A Week in a Life of Employed Open&#8209;Source Developer"
 perex: |
     Would you contribute an open-source project if it would help your private one?
 How do you measure such cost-effectiveness?
 Maybe it's better to fork the package to your own or create your single local service.
 But who will maintain it and write a test for it?
 Who will upgrade it when PHP 8 is in EOL?